Skip to main content

 Adapting apprenticeship cost and content

-This quote from the report highlights a worrying message as providers must negotiate the price of training with the employer to comply with ESFA funding rules.
-The content and duration of the programme must be tailored according to each learner’s prior learning to comply with Ofsted guidance.
+This is concerning because providers must negotiate the price of training with the employer to comply with funding rules.
+In addition, Ofsted guidance says that the content and duration of programmes must be tailored according to each learner's prior learning.

-Most providers said that programme adjustments are made at a different time or by a different team than price negotiations, so adaptations aren’t being reflected in the cost.
+Most providers said that different teams deliver programme adjustments and negotiations on price, so adaptations aren't always reflected in the cost.

 RECOMMENDATIONS AND BEST PRACTICE